s4ke/Master-Thesis/src/md/021-functionalprogramming.md

-In order to ease the introduction to functional programming, we will give a short introduction to functional programming in Haskell in this section by comparing the general style of imperative
+In order to ease the introduction to functional programming, we will give a short introduction to functional programming in Haskell in this Chapter by comparing the general style of imperative
 C code to functional Haskell using the example of the Fibonacci sequence.